xcat2/xcat-core/docs/source/developers/guides/code/genesis_openembedded_plan.rst

 and z/VM Genesis networking therefore remain unvalidated.
 Genesis does not use the shared CEC serial as an s390x node identifier.
-QEMU validation covers network IPL, DHCP options 209 and 210, TFTP, and the network-specific PXELINUX configuration written by ``mknb``.
+QEMU validation covers network IPL, DHCP options 209 and 210, TFTP, and the network-specific ``pxelinux.cfg``-style configuration written by ``mknb``.
 Existing xCAT s390x operating-system provisioning remains unchanged.

 xCAT protocol
 -------------